Maatary/haskell-no-project/ReadMe.md

  - **Compiled library files (either static or dynamic)**

  - **The package descriptor file** *(not show in the picture but mentioned earlier as a .conf file)*

+Consequently, as depicted above, those files must located somewhere in the file system and the compiler should be able to get this location from its package database. **That means every package must be registered with the compiler in order for GHC to be able to compile modules that require that package.**

+Note that, rather than registering the packages manually as we did above, the appraoch in haskell is to use **packaging tools** such as **cabal** or **stack**, which can do all the work of downloading packages, compiling them, placing the packages in the file system, and registering them for us.

+Therefore, this section serves the purpose to explain and remind us that **when working with these packaging systems tools, they are all operating on top of the compiler and its own low-level packaging system with the registered packages database.**

+## The GHC Package Databases

+**GHC operates two package databases** by default: **the global one** and **a user-specific one**, arranged in a stack with the user-specific database on top.
+It starts searching for packages at the top of the stack and continues all the way to the bottom.
+We can specify additional databases or compile our project against a completely different stack of package databases using the GHC_PACKAGE_PATH environment variable.
+GHC supports many flags that manipulate package databases and particular packages.
+Although package database stack tuning is normally done by a **higher-level packaging system** (e.g. stack or cabal), the compiler itself is ready to work with any well-formed set of packages — it’s the job of **the packaging system** to provide what is needed for our project.

+We can look through all the packages registered with the currently installed GHC with the ghc-pkg list command or get information about the package that provides some module with ghc-pkg find-module.